 Philips TVs can last between four and seven years with constant usage, including having them on the highest brightness level and being on almost all the time.
+However, they should last at least 7 years with normal usage.

 How long do Philips TVs last?